materiaraiding/materiaraiding-old/_ultimate/uwu.md

 ## Phase 4: Lahabread Intermission

-The following phase will be a set of 4x LB3 limit breaks, to complete this the players with the **Beyond Limits** collected in the previous phases can use their LB3 without consuming the party LB bar.
+The following phase will be a set of 4x LB3s.
+To complete this the players with the **Beyond Limits** (candy collectors) can use their LB3 and it will automatically regenerate.

 {: .important }
-You can leave any dead party members on the ground if they dont have the **Beyond Limits** buff as they will get ressed for free in this phase without damage down debuff, EXCEPT if they are in the wall, they will need a healer res otherwise they will die immediately.
+You can leave any dead party members on the ground if they dont have the **Beyond Limits** buff as they will be resurrected for free in this phase without head empty.
+However, if they are in the wall, they will need a healer res otherwise they will die immediately.

 ### Caster LB3
 {: .no_toc }
 Four ships/pillars crash dealing heavy proximity AOE, Healers will need to ensure party members are healed up for this.
 Party stack middle to avoid unnecessary deaths.

 6 Magitech bits spawn on the outside of the arena, casting **Self-Destruct**.
 Use Caster LB3 in the middle of the room to destroy all the bits.
-Players should be hitting the bits as damage variance can leave these alives sometimes.
+Players should be hitting the bits as the LB3 leaves them on 1 hit.

 {: .note }
 Use Caster LB3 when the freefire damage appears on your screen, the rest of the LBs can be used as soon as they are available.

 ### Healer LB3
 {: .no_toc }
 Lahabrea will cast blight, dropping all players to 1HP and applying Doom.
-Use Healer LB3 to dispell Doom and heal all players.
-This cannot be removed by normal dispell or healing to full.
+Use Healer LB3 to dispel Doom and heal all players.
+This cannot be removed by normal dispel or healing to full.

 ### Melee LB3
 {: .no_toc }
 Lahabread becomes targettable and begins casting a instant-wipe Dark IV.
-Immediately use Melee LB3 to defeat Lahabrea and prevent the cast.
-You can pad here I guess?
+Immediately use Melee LB3 when available to defeat Lahabrea and prevent the cast.
+Other players can attack Lahabread and is a great chance to build job gauge if needed.

 ### Tank LB3
 {: .no_toc }
-The Ultima Weapon will appear and cast Ultima to wipe the party.
+The Ultima Weapon will appear and cast **Ultima** to wipe the party.
 Tank will need to use LB3 to mitigate the damage, spam the LB3 button and activate it as soon as possible.

 With all the LB3s complete, you will now begin the Ultima Weapon phases.